2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio

 Allied Health majors at Cuyahoga Community College District take out an average of $15,603 in student loans while working on their Undergraduate Certificate.

-Auburn Career Center came in at #6 in this year’s edition of the Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio ranking.
+With a ranking of #6, Auburn Career Center did quite well on this year’s most popular schools for allied health professions students working on their undergraduate certificate.
 Auburn Career Center is a small public school located in the rural area of Concord Twp.

 Of the 27 students majoring in allied health at Auburn Career Center, 78% are male and 22% are female.